Doppelbett Method: Could Separate Mattresses Improve Your Sleep?

 Reflux Relief Without the Meds

 If you deal with nighttime acid reflux, you know how uncomfortable it can be.
-Elevating your upper body helps keep stomach acid where it belongs.
-According to the Cleveland Clinic, head-of-bed elevation is one of the most effective non-medication methods for managing GERD.
-Learn more.
+Elevating your upper body helps stomach acid stay in place.
+According to the Cleveland Clinic, head-of-bed elevation is among the most effective non-medication methods for managing GERD.
+Learn more here.

-Prefer a personal perspective?
-Here’s a real-life story from someone with scleroderma describing how gentle elevation changed their nights.
+Want a personal perspective?
+Here’s a real-life story about how gentle elevation improved sleep quality.

 Better Breathing = Deeper Sleep

-Sleeping flat can narrow the airway, especially if you snore or have sleep apnea.
-A mild incline can help keep passages open so you breathe easier and wake less often.
-For more on sleep-disordered breathing, see the NHLBI sleep apnea overview and the National Sleep Foundation’s guidance on sleep positions.
+Sleeping flat can narrow the airway, especially if you snore or experience sleep apnea.
+A mild incline helps keep passages open so you breathe easier and wake less often.
+See the NHLBI overview of sleep apnea and the National Sleep Foundation’s guide on sleep positions.

-Close-up of a wedge pillow for sleeping on an incline
+Close-up of wedge pillow designed for sleeping on an incline

 Wedge pillows create a supportive incline for reflux and snoring relief.